rightedges/japanese-maple-book/combined.md

 Spring is the peak of the maple's "energetic" output.
 As the sap rises, the tree must push out new leaves as fast as possible to start feeding itself.

 ### Anthocyanin as a Shield: The Physics of UV
-Often, a green cultivar (like 'Katsura' or 'Aoyagi') will emerge in spring with bright orange or red tips.
+Often, a green cultivar (like 'Katsura' or 'Aoyagi) will emerge in spring with bright orange or red tips.
 This isn't just for show.
 The new leaves are translucent and thin; their photosynthetic machinery is vulnerable to the spring sun.
 The tree pumps **anthocyanins** into the new leaves to absorb excess UV light, acting as a biological shield.
 *   **The UV Index Link**: Research indicates that trees grown at higher altitudes (or in higher UV areas) produce more intense spring reds as a direct defensive response.
 As the leaf matures and thickens, the green chlorophyll takes over, and the red "sunscreen" fades away.

 ### The "Ghost" Emergence